 - Tasting Notes

 Primarily MV6 clone, also 114, 115 and 777, planted in 1976, 1997 and 2007.
 Picked by hand between 1st and 14th March 2018

 - Batches of Pinot Noir from our different blocks were fermented with indigenous yeast, 20% whole bunch in final blend.

-- Élevage for 12 months in primarily Troncais and Bertranges hogsheads (30% new), then racked and bottled via light filtration.
+- Élevage for 12 months in primarily Troncais and Bertranges hogsheads (25% new), bottled January 2019

 "A great representation of a great vintage that unites tang and spice, this is a Bannockburn of definition, focus and determination.
 It's a pretty style, fragranced with potpourri and Chinese five spice lingering with outstanding persistence.
 Fantastic, fine chalk mineral tannins and vibrant acidity will sustain it long."
 94pts